Welcome to the History Department

 http://www.bbc.co.uk/education/subjects/zj26n39

-The conclusion to an article written by Professor David Nicholls, Department of History and Economic History, Manchester Metropolitan University entitled
+The conclusion to an article written by Professor David Nicholls, Department of History and Economic History, Manchester Metropolitan University, entitled

 What's the Use of History?
 The Career Destinations of History Graduates

 ‘So what may we conclude, is the use of history in the world of work?
 A history degree undoubtedly provides an opening to a wide range of careers.
-Some will come as no surprise: teaching, academia, clerical and administrative, PR, retail and catering, politics, and library, museum and information services.
+Some will come as no surprise: teaching, academia, clerical and administrative, PR, retail and catering, politics, library, museum and information services.
 Others, notably business, may raise an eyebrow.
-Perhaps most surprising though, is the extent to which historians have risen to the very top of a diverse range of professions and to key positions in civil society and in the attainment of which their education must have played no mean part.
-A truly remarkable number of history graduates have gone on to become the movers-and-shakers of modern-day Britain.
+Perhaps most surprising, though, is the extent to which historians have risen to the very top of a diverse range of professions and to key positions in civil society and in the attainment of which their education must have played no mean part.
+A truly remarkable number of history graduates have gone on to become the movers and shakers of modern-day Britain.
 Many top jobs are within the grasp of historians.
-With a history degree you can aspire to be prime minister, press baron and media mogul, overlord of the BBC, archbishop of Canterbury, top diplomat, Oxbridge vice-chancellor, England footballer and football manager or chairman of the richest football club in the world, celebrated pop musician, best-selling novelist, trade union boss, business millionaire and perhaps even, one day, monarch of the realm.’
+With a history degree, you can aspire to be prime minister, press baron and media mogul, overlord of the BBC, archbishop of Canterbury, top diplomat, Oxbridge vice-chancellor, England footballer and football manager or chairman of the richest football club in the world,, celebrated pop musician, best-selling novelist, trade union boss, business millionaire and perhaps even, one day, monarch of the realm.’